sc-ventures/cloudbreak-documentation/docs/recipes.md

 1. Place your script in a network location accessible from Cloudbreak and cluster instances virtual network.

-2. Define the recipe when creating a cluster using the Cloudbreak UI or Cloudbreak Shell.
+2. Select the recipe when creating a cluster using the Cloudbreak UI.
 You must provide:

     | Parameter | Value |
 |---|---|